couchbase/kv_engine/docs/BinaryProtocol.md

 The value should contain the various features to enable.
 Each feature is a two byte value in network byte order.

-The following features is defined:
+The following features are defined:

 | Value  | Feature |
 |--------|---------|